 What is Sistema Scotland?

-Sistema Scotland is a social transformation charity based in four communities – Raploch (Stirling), Govanhill (Glasgow), Torry (Aberdeen) and Douglas (Dundee).
+Sistema Scotland is a social transformation charity based in six communities – Raploch & Fallin (Stirling), Govanhill (Glasgow), Torry (Aberdeen), Douglas (Dundee), and Wester Hailes (Edinburgh).
 We work with those communities through our local Big Noise orchestra programmes, where children are immersed in music to help foster teamwork, confidence and aspiration.
-Sistema Scotland began in 2007, with the first Big Noise centre opening in 2008, and is funded primarily by a number of partners, including Scottish Government, Aberdeen City Council, Glasgow City Council, Optimistic Sound (Douglas) and Stirling Council.
+Sistema Scotland began in 2007, with the first Big Noise centre opening in 2008, and is funded primarily by a number of public and private partners, as well as individual donations and trusts.

 What is Big Noise?